 Please be aware that the Food and Drug Administration (FDA) has not yet established the appropriateness of Ketamine Assisted Psychotherapy and its use is considered off-label, the only official ’indication’ for use of ketamine being anesthesia.
 Your awareness of this situation is key to understanding any liability associated with your use of ketamine.
 Your informed consent indicates you are aware of this situation.

 Ketamine is a new psychiatric treatment—the primary studies have been with depression, bipolar disorders and alcoholism.
 It is not yet a mainstream treatment, though there are now many studies that demonstrate that it may be an effective treatment.
-That effect generally occurs with more than one treatment and is most robust when part of an overall treatment program.
+There is an expanding array of ketamine clinics across the country, primarily administering ketamine intr-venously, and usually without a therapy component—in other words, as a drug.
+That therapeutic effect generally occurs with more than one treatment and is most robust when part of an overall treatment program.
 It may not permanently relieve depression.
-If your depressive symptoms respond to Ketamine Assisted Psychotherapy, you may still elect to be treated with medications and ongoing psychotherapy to try to reduce the possibility of relapse and anxiety.
+If your depressive symptoms respond to Ketamine Assisted Psychotherapy, you may still elect to be treated with medications and ongoing psychotherapy to try to reduce the possibility of relapse.
 Over time, you may also need additional ketamine treatments or other therapies to maintain your remission.

 Your decision to undertake Ketamine Assisted Psychotherapy is completely voluntary.
 Before you make your decision about participating in KAP, you may ask and will be encouraged to ask–any questions you may have about the process.

 Even after agreeing to undertake Ketamine Assisted Psychotherapy, you may decide to withdraw from treatment at any time.

 I understand that I am to have no food or drink 4 hours prior to my Ketamine session